 Due to ongoing conservation work by the national park authorities, the endangered giant tortoises are making a comeback on the Galapagos, where once their populations were decimated by early explorers, buccaneers and whalers.
 They were considered to be a useful source of fresh meat on journeys, as they could be stored alive below deck.

-There are now breeding centres that are working to increase their numbers, releasing the tortoises back into both wild and semi-wild environments.
-The most common places to see them are in the highlands of Santa Cruz, and in these breeding centres.
+There are now breeding centers that are working to increase their numbers, releasing the tortoises back into both wild and semi-wild environments.
+The most common places to see them are in the highlands of Santa Cruz, and in these breeding centers.

 Look for the waved albatross

 The waved albatross is another extraordinary creature.
 It’s only found on Española Island in the southeast of the Galapagos and can be seen there from April to November or December.
 At this time of year you can see around 12,000 breeding pairs of these magnificent birds with their enormous wingspan of up to eight feet.

 In early April you might also spot them performing their courtship dance, in which they clatter their beaks together.
 Whilst not on land, they spend their time fishing out at sea for months at a time.